ZARATHUSTRA SMITH • • 19 min read

 It was painful to realize that my treasured psychedelics weren’t all I had thought them to be.

 But it was also very necessary to gain a more nuanced, realistic picture of psychedelics.
 This understanding allows me to advocate for psychedelics in a more reasonable, responsible way.

 In case you’re thinking, “What does this guy know?
 Who is he to act like an expert on this subject?”, let me clarify a couple things.

-I’ve taken psychedelics, primarily psilocybin mushrooms and LSD, upwards of 30 times in the last seven years.
-I have numerous friends who have likewise experimented extensively with these substances.
-I help run one of the largest pro-psychedelics websites in the world and have spent many hours researching scientific studies and trip reports related to psychedelics.
+At the time of writing this, I’ve taken psychedelics, primarily psilocybin mushrooms and LSD, upwards of 25 times in my life.
+I have a number of friends who have likewise experimented extensively with these substances.
+I’ve spent many hours researching scientific studies and trip reports related to psychedelics.